markuptitan/ACN-syllabus/content/syllabuses/short-course-devops-foundational.md

 The week's tasks and quizzes must be sent by latest on Sunday.

-### How to submit answers to the conceptual questions
-Through out the course we will have conceptual questions requiring written answers.
-Follow the the instructions below to submit them:

-{{< contentlink path="project-submission-instructions/markdown-questions" >}}.

 ## Course Content

 ### Week 0: Introduction to Umuzi